Written by Joel Surnow & Michael Loceff

 It’s a strange episode in a way because it manages to be both something of another placeholder while at the same time having at least some semblance of an effort at moving the plot along.

 After several weeks of constant back and forward and circling around the same conversations, Palmer finally has that press conference where he delivers the news about his son’s involvement in Lyle Gibson’s death, and with it you can feel the series breaking free from having to run around in the same space with that story as it has been.

 It’s a great moment for sure and gets at the heart of what has made Palmer and Sherry such great characters even if the writers have had no choice but to give them variations of the same conversations over the last three to four hours.

-While the family had a cheery quality to them when they were first introduced, it’s clear that the allegations against Keith have exposed the unhappier nerve at the centre of the family, not least Keith and Nicole’s resentment with their father for having put his career front and centre over being the type of father who was there for them.
+While the family had a cheery quality to them when they were first introduced, it’s clear that the allegations against Keith have exposed the unhappier nerve at their centre, not least Keith and Nicole’s resentment with their father for having put his career first over being the type of father who was there for them.

 That isn’t to say that Palmer is a bad father.
 We’ve witnessed how loving and caring he is even if he has opted to put his political ambitions front and centre in a way that has made him somewhat neglectful of being the type of dad who really ought to have been there more.

 In fact, fatherhood is something that has become a major theme of the season.
 The story of the series has boiled down to two fathers killing another father, with the show taking the stance that Jack and Palmer were doing it for international security because Victor Drazen was a war criminal who posed a considerable threat.

 That said, even war criminals have families, and we’ve not only witnessed that Jack and Palmer’s action have had consequences, but we’ve also seen that even trying to do the right thing can lay down a trail of collateral damage that can have repercussions further down the line.